Skip to main content Skip to main navigation

 Abstract

-Historical/Biographical Note
+Biographical Note

-Clara Lemlich Shavelson (March 28, 1886 – July 25, 1982) was a leader of the Uprising of 20,000, the massive strike of shirtwaist workers in New York's garment industry in 1909.
-Later blacklisted from the industry for her labor union work, she became a member of the Communist Party USA and a consumer activist in Brooklyn, New York.
-Born in the Ukraine to a Jewish family, she migrated to the U.S. in 2003.
-She became a garment worker, was elected to the executive board of Local 25 of the ILGWU (International Ladies' Garment Workers Union).
-Blacklisted from the garment industry, she founded the Wage Earners League, a working class suffragist organization.
-In 1913 she married Joseph Shavelson, and moved to Brooklyn.
-An early and lifelong member of the Communist Party USA, in 1929 she founded the United Council of Working Class Women (UCWCW), which led a 1935 boycott of butcher shops to protest meat prices.
-The UCWCW later became the Progressive Women's Councils, and was affiliated with the International Workers Order, a Communist-led ethnically based fraternal organization.
-After the dissolution of the IWO in 1952, Lemlich continued her activities in the Emma Lazarus Clubs, a Communist-led Jewish women's organization which she had helped to found in the 1930s, campaigning for unemployment relief, and later, tenants rights.
+Clara Lemlich Shavelson (1886–1982) was a leader of the Uprising of 20,000, a massive strike of shirtwaist workers in New York's garment industry in 1909.
+Born in the Ukraine to a Jewish family, she migrated to the U.S. in 1903.
+She became a garment worker and was elected to the executive board of Local 25 of the ILGWU (International Ladies' Garment Workers Union).
+After being blacklisted from the garment industry, she founded the Wage Earners League, a working class suffragist organization.
+In 1913, she married Joseph Shavelson and moved to Brooklyn.
+Around this time, she became a member of the Communist Party USA and a consumer activist in Brooklyn, New York.
+As an early and lifelong member of the Communist Party USA, in 1929, she founded the United Council of Working Class Women (UCWCW), which led a 1935 boycott of butcher shops to protest meat prices.
+The UCWCW later became the Progressive Women's Councils and was affiliated with the International Workers Order, a Communist-led ethnically based fraternal organization.
+After the dissolution of the IWO in 1952, Lemlich continued her activities in the Emma Lazarus Clubs, a Communist-led Jewish women's organization that she helped to found in the 1930s.
+Lemlich campaigned for unemployment relief, and later, tenants rights.

 Arrangement